The Rubens House provides a nod in the longitudinal axis.

 Floor plans

-A new visitor centre and archive building (the Rubenianum) are being constructed around the historic garden.
-The scheme is clearly Palladian, with both volumes executed in a domestic, Mannerist language that grafts itself onto the surroundings.
-The relationship between architecture and trompe-l’oeil was deeply entwined during Rubens’ own lifetime and a subject of contemporary debate.
-Rubens himself was greatly influenced by figures such as Vredeman de Vries, Giulio Romano, Michelangelo and Scamozzi.
-For the aforementioned Mannerists, there was no absolute boundary between two-dimensional representations and three-dimensional constructions.
+A new visitor center and archive building (the Rubenianum) are being constructed around the historic garden.
+The scheme is Palladian, with both volumes executed in a domestic Mannerist language that grafts itself onto the surroundings.
+The relationship between architecture and trompe-l’oeil was deeply entwined during Rubens’ lifetime and a subject of contemporary debate.
+Rubens was greatly influenced by figures such as Vredeman de Vries, Giulio Romano, Michelangelo, and Scamozzi.
+For those Mannerists, there was no absolute boundary between two-dimensional representations and three-dimensional constructions.
 The trompe l’oeil facades of the new buildings suggest the illusion of depth within a classical articulation.
-They playfully transform from an oblique angle into a semi-abstract intarsia, as a noteworthy form of ornamentation.
+They playfully transform from an oblique angle into semi-abstract intarsia as a noteworthy form of ornamentation.

 • Design teamDirk Somers, Carole Boeckx, Axel Chevroulet, Vera Bannwart, Sander Laureys, Tobias Puhlmann and Odair Nelson Fortes